orggue/adidas-zaragoza/kubernetes-essentials/04_services.md

 ### Create a Service

-Explore the k8s-hello-world service configuration file:
+Explore the hello-node service configuration file:

 ```
 cat service.yaml
 apiVersion: v1
 kind: Service
 metadata:
-  name: k8s-hello-world
+  name: hello-node
 spec:
   type: NodePort
   ports:
   - port: 8080
     protocol: TCP
     targetPort: 8080
     nodePort: 30080
   selector:
-    app: k8s-hello-world
+    app: hello-node
 ```
-type: NodePort is needed as we don't have a integrated loadbalancer like at GKE/AWS
-nodePort: We assigned a static high-port for having consistency in this doc.
-If not statically set, a random port between 30000-32000 will be assigned.
+type: NodePort is needed as we don't have a integrated loadbalancer like at GKE/AWS and we assign a static high-port for having consistency in this doc.
+If not statically set, a random port between 30000-32000 will be allocated.
 ----

-Create the k8s-hello-world service using kubectl:
+Create the hello-node service using kubectl:

 ```
 kubectl create -f service.yaml